BGR360/BattleshipWithBros/README.md

 1. Be Bros
 2. Hold fast to Object-Oriented design tenets
+3. Utilize Test-Driven Development to perfect our interfaces
-3. Design, complete, and publish a fully-fledged Android application to the Google Play Store
+4. Design, complete, and publish a fully-fledged Android application to the Google Play Store